top of page

 Interested in adopting one of our dogs?
 Apply today!

-After a 3 day quarantine and behavior assessment, new dogs are introduce to the pack.
-Our nonreactive pack members each have their own contribution to help guide new dogs through their behavior growth.
-Our behavior development experts work with each dog individually and with the packs to increase predictable behavior.
+At our facility, we prioritize the safety and well-being of all our furry friends.
+Before introducing new dogs to our packs, we conduct a thorough three-day medical quarantine and behavior assessment.
+Our nonreactive pack members, each with their own unique behavior profile, help guide new dogs through their behavior growth.
+Our behavior development experts work closely with each dog individually as well to increase predictable behavior.

 Donate to Help Save Lives